Jak-3-Modifer/Jak-3-ReBalanced/README.md

 -You start every weapon with no ammo, except the scatter gun; only one bullet

--Needle Lazer cost of ammo is 6 pre-ammo efficiency; cost of ammo is 3 with ammo efficiency
+-Needle Lazer ammo cost is 6 pre-ammo efficiency; cost of ammo is 3 with ammo efficiency

 -Blaster ammo pickup gives 3 instead of 10

 -Blaster's rate of fire is slightly slower

+-Blaster deals 4 base damage and 5 with the damage upgrade

 -Wave Concussor gives a 5-meter boost in the air